ettanin/Meteobridge-MB-SMART/README.md

 * update files will be release via https://weather34.com/homeweatherstation/ and each update will be dated example MB-SMART-UPDATE-23102019
 * Version 1.05 requires a fresh install and thereafter you simply use the updater method to update and apply fixes .No more fresh installs are required thereafter.
-* The updater and backup is password and protected screen .
 * simple guide to use new updater and backup https://weather34.com/homeweatherstation/smartupdate.html#setup